olli208/minor-frisbee-app/README.md

 ## About
 This is an app for ultimate frisbee tournaments.
 Teams can use this app to update their scores, see their matches, and publish the end results of their match.
+People can see an overview of games during the [Windmill Tournament](http://windmilltournament.com).
+Using this app users can log in to Leaguevine to update scores directly from within the app.

 ## Install the app